Last updated: 23rd August 2013

 Catching 'The Game'

 Whether you are looking to catch a football, rugby, cricket, tennis, hockey or UFC match, Cayman is not short of good sports bars.
-Legendz, Coconut Joe's, Aqua Beach, The Clubhouse, Fidel Murphy's, Triple Crown Pub and Lone Star all feature the games on big screens with great food, comfortable seating and good service.
+Legendz, Coconut Joe's, The Clubhouse, Fidel Murphy's, Triple Crown Pub and Lone Star all feature the games on big screens with great food, comfortable seating and good service.